 Myth #4: Plastic surgery won’t leave any scars.

-Plastic surgery involves reshaping your body, which often requires incisions.
+FACT: Plastic surgery involves reshaping your body, which often requires incisions.
 There are many ways to reduce the size of scars and make them less noticeable — such as placing the incision in an area that’s usually covered by clothing — but it’s impossible to completely avoid scars.

 Fortunately, there are ways you can minimize scarring, such as topical treatments and dermabrasion.
-Topical treatments can help you scar heal faster and dermabrasion is a skin-smoothing technique that minimizes the visibility of scars.
+Topical treatments can help your scar heal faster and dermabrasion is a skin-smoothing technique that minimizes the visibility of scars.

 Make sure you follow your provider’s instructions and allow your body time to heal.

 Myth #5: When it comes to plastic surgery, all providers are the same.